-D. Investment Policy Guidelines for the Separately-Managed, Core Plus Fixed Income Manager(s)
+D. Investment Policy Guidelines for the Separately-Managed, Core Plus Fixed Income Manager(s) - updated as of June 1, 2017

 The following guidelines and restrictions apply to the separately-managed, core plus fixed income Investment Manager(s) of the Fund (see Addendum A).